pescode/vcorva/about.md

 Currently working at Roshka S.A in charge of the mobile team and involved in many projects of the most largest financial and banks firms on my country.

-Some of the tools and programming languages that I work are Java Android, iOS SWIFT, a little of OBJECTIVE-C, HTML/CSS/JS for hybrids apps, Unity3D C#, PhaserJS.
+Some of the tools and programming languages that I work are Java Android, iOS SWIFT, a little of OBJECTIVE-C, HTML/CSS/JS for hybrids apps, Unity3D C#, PhaserJS, Flutter / Dart.

+Some of my own personal projects:

-My own personal projects includes, TOONMINATOR, BEW4RE ENTERTAINMENT, GAMBLERS.
+TOONMINATOR, BEW4RE ENTERTAINMENT, GAMBLERS / APOSTADORES.